elsteveogrande/hdmi2350/README.md

 Note that this avoids the official `pico-sdk` project, for better or worse.
 Reasons include (and I know some of these are weak)

-* I don't want to use `cmake`.
-  CMake is great, I guess, but my brain just can't even.
 * I prefer Clang, `clangd`, LLD, and generally the LLVM line of tools, over gcc.
 * SDKs are great at making certain things easier for its users but I simply wanted to try making this thing -- literally from the register programming and UF2 file generation, to the part where your TV shows stuff -- by my own dumb, stubborn self.
+* CMake, cross-project dependencies, and other things related to the build system is not the thing I want to deal with right now.

 This is more for fun than for any serious use, so I opted to dive into a challenging project with both feet, and force myself to learn new stuff